-An intensive six-day experience focused on early keyboard performance offering a distinguished faculty, daily lectures, participation in solo and collaborative masterclasses, and concerts by both faculty and students.
+The University of Michigan Early Keyboard Institute is an intensive six-day experience focused on early keyboard performance offering a distinguished faculty, daily lectures, participation in solo and collaborative masterclasses, and concerts by both faculty and students.

 For priority consideration and notification, all application and audition materials must be received by the priority deadline.
 Applications may be accepted after the priority deadline for programs and/or instruments in which openings remain.
 Review, admission, and notification for late applications will be on a rolling basis.
 Space is limited.

 To apply to the U-M Early Keyboard Institute you must complete the online application and pay the $50 non-refundable application fee.
 You must complete the application in one sitting, including the upload of your digital audition materials if applicable.

 Digital Audition Upload Requirement for All Participants

 Please provide a link (Google Drive, Dropbox, Etc.) to the following:

 - A statement about why you would like to attend Early Keyboard Institute.